 To find the place I stayed in Hot Spring Village, AR – go here (my affiliate link) >>>> https://www.airbnb.com/c/kimb27474?currency=USD and search for Hot Springs Village, AR – host’s name is Janis.
 She offers two bedrooms in her home.

-I knew what I wanted to do in Hot Springs before I left, but not knowing the area well, and where precisely the Airbnb home was, I arrived knowing one thing; that was to GET OUTDOORS AND ENJOY NATURE.
-From ziplining to nature walks through a gorgeous garden, to experiencing a bathhouse for the first time, and then topping off my solo adventure trip on horseback was wellness, self-care, adventurous all rolled up in one.
+I knew what I wanted to do in Hot Springs before I left, but not knowing the area well and precisely the Airbnb home was, I arrived knowing one thing: GET OUTDOORS ENJOY NATURE.
+From ziplining to nature walks through a gorgeous garden, experiencing a bathhouse for the first time, and then topping off my solo adventure trip on horseback was wellness, self-care, adventure all rolled up in one.

 Well, not to brag, but for my first experience staying at an Airbnb, I did a pretty good job finding the best.
 Janis and her home and her hospitality are unmatchable.
 I will stay with her again.
 The view of the Ouachita Mountains alone from her back balcony was remarkable.
 Plus, she had breakfast ready for me each morning.
 That was something she said she loves to do.
 We ended up having more in common than we both thought.
 I love her all-natural approach to living a healthy life – SCORE!

 The first outdoor activity I found to do was ziplining.
 Not only did I zipline, I zipped 10 lines!!
 AND…I was the only zipper there.
 Nothing too scary, just fun enough with two guides, nature, and the ground below me!
 Check out AdventureWorks in Hot Springs.